 Developing Leadership, Values & Rapport: Applying the principles and practices of coaching to empower student voice in our schools.

 As educators we need to create a positive learning environment to support the empowerment of student voice.
-The culture we create as the leaders of learning in our individual setting must consist of shared values that are reinforced through effective communication.
-This webinar will provide a practical guide for teachers to create meaningful opportunities for developing student voice.
+The culture we create as the leaders of learning in our individual settings must consist of shared values that are reinforced through effective communication.
+This four-part webinar series will provide a practical guide for teachers to create meaningful opportunities for developing student voice.

 Eoghan Hanley; MA, HDip